ranjancse26/ScalableNFTApi/README.md

 # ScalableNFTApi

-The highly scalable SaaS Based NFT API for generating the NFT Artwork using custom generative algorithm.
+An highly scalable SaaS Based NFT API for generating the NFT Artwork using custom generative algorithm.
 Uses NFT Storage as it's backend to persist the NFT Artwork

 # Structure